张灯结彩

 「张灯结彩」 is mainly used in the following contexts:

-(During the Spring Festival, streets and alleys were all decorated with lanterns and colorful ornaments, filled with a festive atmosphere.)
+(During the Spring Festival, every street and alley was decorated with lanterns and streamers, filled with a festive atmosphere.)

 Additional Examples: